JetBrains/teamcity-documentation/topics/integrating-teamcity-with-other-tools.md

 The tables below are updated in accordance with the newly introduced integrations and whenever we have extra guides to share.

-## Integration with Operating Systems and Databases
+## Operating Systems, Virtualization, and Databases

 <table>
 <tr><td>Software</td><td>Available Integrations</td></tr>